Murrayfield: Sports

-Murrayfield is known for Murrayfield Stadium, home to the Scottish national rugby union team and venue for many sporting events.
-In the shadow of the stadium is Murrayfield Ice Rink, which currently hosts the Edinburgh Capitals ice hockey team and previously played host to the famous Murrayfield Racers.
+Murrayfield is the location of Murrayfield Stadium, home to the Scottish national rugby union team and venue for many sporting events.
+Next to the stadium is Murrayfield Ice Rink, which currently hosts the Edinburgh Capitals ice hockey team and previously played host to the Murrayfield Racers.
 In the 2006–07 season, Heart of Midlothian played their UEFA Champions League ties at Murrayfield.
-Murrayfield Stadium has also been the venue for some large concerts.
+The stadium is also the venue for large concerts.

-In addition to the stadium, there are Murrayfield Lawn Tennis Club and Murrayfield golf course which is between Ravelston and Corstorphine Hill.
+The Murrayfield Lawn Tennis Club and Murrayfield Golf Club are situated between Ravelston and Corstorphine Hill.
 The tennis club was founded in 1904 as The West Edinburgh Tennis and Croquet Club.
-Murrayfield Golf Club was founded in 1896 and its initial membership was limited to '300 gentlemen and 200 ladies'; in 1904 it was laid out on Ravelston Estate west of Murrayfield Road.
-Murrayfield Golf Club is notable for having been a mixed club from the start with female members having the same rights and privileges as the men.
+Murrayfield Golf Club was founded in 1896.
+Its initial membership was limited to '300 gentlemen and 200 ladies'.
+The club is notable for having been a mixed club from the start, with female members having the same rights and privileges as the men..
+The Ravelston Estate, west of Murrayfield Road, was laid out in 1904.